Skip to content

 Watch the sun rise over the Taj Mahal, explore Old Delhi City on a guided tour, and take a private tour of Jaipur.
 Whatever interests you, our specialists will suggest experiences designed to enhance your trip to India.

-The principal reason for almost everyone's visit to Agra is to see the Taj Mahal, and its legendary beauty continues to attract more visitors than virtually anywhere in India.
+The principal reason for almost everyone’s visit to Agra is to see the Taj Mahal.
+You’ll go in the morning, when it’s less crowded and you can find a peaceful spot to admire it from.

 Your guide will take you on a cycle rickshaw through the Chandni Chowk Bazaar area.
 This allows you to visit the narrow winding alleys lined with shops selling all manner of items.